Chemistry - CHM

 CHM 232 Environmental Analytical Chemistry 3 Credits

 Environmental applications of analytical chemistry.
 Sampling techniques and statistical analysis of data.
-Soil chemistry, aquatic chemistry and atmospheric chemistry.
-Trace analysis with electroanalytical, liquid and gas chromatography, atomic absorption spectroscopy and ion selective electrodes.
-Three lectures and one recitation per week.
+Aquatic chemistry and atmospheric chemistry.
+Analysis with traditional methods, electroanalytical, liquid and gas chromatography, elemental spectroscopy and ion selective electrodes.
+Three lectures per week.

 Prerequisite: CHM 112.
 Corequisite: CHM 232L.